 Course overview

 This course explores the interface between venue, space, people and performance in diverse event settings.
 The course serves to showcase both commonalities and contrasts in creative and logistical elements of implementing an event execution and closing out of the event are addressed in this course.
-Students will apply the theoretical contructs acquired in EVNT7053 through interfacing with a real world event.
+Students will apply the theoretical constructs acquired in EVNT7053 through interfacing with a real-world event.

 This course is designed to review and apply theory to practice throughᅠorganising and delivering events.
 The courseᅠbuilds upon EVNT7052 and EVNT7053 to provide students with the project management processes and skills necessary for successful event management.ᅠIt specifically considers elements such as event conceptualisation, eventᅠoperations, budgeting,ᅠhuman resource management andᅠmarketing,ᅠand encourages students to think through challenges that may arise through theᅠevent planning process.
 The course is presented as a series of seminars/workshops covering a range of themes and topics, augmented by practical exercises where students actually stageᅠevents.